-- We require two photos of a sampled tree: - One photo should show as much of the entire tree, top to bottom, as possible. - The other photo should show the base of the tree's trunk, so we know what kind of environment it was planted in.
+- We require two photos of a sampled tree: - o One photo should show as much of the entire tree, top to bottom, as possible. - The other photo should show the base of the tree's trunk, so we know what kind of environment it was planted in.

+Mobile App

-Mobile App Website If you have already taken photos of the ginkgo tree, select "Choose Image" and choose a photo of the tree from your phone's gallery.
-Otherwise, select "Take Photo" and take your first photo of the tree.
-Upload photos of the tree you sampled using the "Choose Files" button or by dragging and dropping your files into the browser window.
-Drag & drop some photos or sounds or Choose files () You can add additional photos on the next page by clicking "Add" > "Photos or sounds" in the top menu or by dragging files into the browser window.
+If you have already taken photos of the ginkgo tree, select "Choose Image" or hit the photo icon, and choose a photo of the tree from your phone's gallery.
+Otherwise, for iOS just take a photo, or for Android select "Take Photo" and take your first photo of the tree.